5 Most Common Running Injuries

 Running injuries can affect everyone from the newbie runner to the grizzled veteran.
 Not surprisingly, all involve the lower extremity near the knee and down.
 Each can be affected by biomechanics of the foot and ankle, but also influenced by the movement of the hip and thigh, which can impact the tissue further down.

 Plantar fasciitis is pain under the bottom of your foot and towards the heel.
 Sufferers usually dread their first few steps in the morning or after sitting for any length of time.

 Therapy includes rest, rolling a frozen water bottle or lacrosse/golf ball, exercises to strengthen the foot and lower extremity muscles such as simple balance tasks while trying to maintain an arch.
-Insoles or custom orthotics may be required.
+You may require insoles or custom orthotics.

 Achilles Tendonopathy (Tendinitis)